cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 ##### Not Working
-- iGFX HDMI output.
+- iGFX HDMI output during install.
 Common problem, nobody seems to have found a solution.
 But I don't need it.
 - Built-in wifi.
 This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
 - Onboard Bluetooth is hit or miss.
 However, I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.
 - Netflix DRM in Safari (works in Chrome)